-The following are descriptions of prohibited conduct as well as potential consequences for violation.
+The following are descriptions of prohibited conduct as well as potential consequences for violations.
+Building-level administrators are authorized to more narrowly tailor potential consequences as appropriate for the age level of students in the building.
+All consequences must be within the ranges established in this regulation.
 In addition to the consequences specified here, school officials will notify law enforcement and document violations in the student's discipline file pursuant to law and Board policy.
 The attempt to commit an offense is punishable to the same degree as the listed offense.

-VIOLATIONS AGAINST PERSONS Assault
+VIOLATIONS AGAINST PERSONS

+Assault

 1. Using physical force, such as hitting, striking or pushing, to cause or attempt to cause physical injury; placing another person in apprehension of immediate physical injury; recklessly engaging in conduct that creates a grave risk of death or serious physical injury; causing physical contact with another person knowing the other person will regard the contact as offensive or provocative; or any other act that constitutes criminal assault in the third degree.
-If the act occurs on district property, on district transportation or arose as a result of a district sponsored activity, it is a class D felony.
+If the act occurs on district property, on district transportation or arose as a result of a district-sponsored activity, it is a class D felony.

-a result of a district-sponsored activity, it is a class D fefolity.
-Number of Offenses Consequences Loss of Privilege First Offense: 1 to 180 days out-of- Red card during school suspension/ suspension; possible

-alternate suspension red card upon return.

-program (ASP); parent Students on platinum

-conference to re-enter or gold cards will be

-school; or expulsion. on purple card for a

-minimum of two

-weeks upon re-entry to

-school.

-Second Offense: 1 to 180 days out-of- Red card during

-school suspension/ suspension; possible

-alternate suspension red card upon return.

-program (ASP); parent Students on platinum

-conference to re-enter or gold cards will be

-school; or expulsion. on purple card for a

-minimum of two

-weeks upon re-entry to

-school.
+First Offense: 1 to 180 days out-of-school suspension/ supervised suspension program (SSP), parent conference to re-enter school, or expulsion.
+Second Offense: 1 to 180 days out-of-school suspension / supervised suspension program (SSP), parent conference to re-enter school, or expulsion.

-2. Knowingly causing or attempting to cause serious bodily injury or death to another person, recklessly causing serious bodily injury to another person, or any other act that constitutes assault in the first or second degree.
+Knowingly causing or attempting to cause serious bodily injury or death to another person, recklessly causing serious bodily injury to another person, or any other act that constitutes assault in the first or second degree.